ahembree/ansible-hms-docker/README.md

 - Nvidia GPU drivers already installed (if using Nvidia GPU acceleration)
 - Python 3.8 (Recommended, minimum Python 3.6)
 - Ansible (minimum 2.9)
-- If you plan to make Plex and/or Ombi available outside your local network, the following ports must be forwarded in your router to the IP of the server that will be running these containers:
+- If you plan to make Plex and/or Overseerr available outside your local network, the following ports must be forwarded in your router to the IP of the server that will be running these containers:
   - Instructions for forwarding ports to the correct device is outside the scope of this project as every router/gateway has different instructions.
   - This is in no way guaranteed to be the best or most secure way to do this, and this assumes your ISP does not block these ports
   - `80/tcp` (HTTP)